filecoin-project/filecoin-docs/docs/mine/spacerace.md

 #### How do I force a WaitDeals sector to start sealing?

 Run `lotus-miner sectors seal <sector id>`.

-#### How is the deal rate of the combined miners being calculated?

-The deal rate is calculated based on the sum of all the deals across the miners.

 #### If I rent a server in EU from US, can I compete in the EU region?